 Overhydration occurs when the body takes in more water than it loses.

-Overhydration can occur when people drink much more water than their body needs (see About Body Water).
-People, particularly athletes, who drink excessive water to avoid dehydration can develop overhydration, but usually do not.
-Often, people drink excessive water because of a psychiatric disorder called psychogenic polydipsia.
+Overhydration can occur when people drink much more water than their body needs.
+People, particularly athletes, who drink excessive water to avoid dehydration can develop overhydration.
+People may also drink excessive water because of a psychiatric disorder called psychogenic polydipsia.
 The result is too much water and not enough sodium.
-Thus, overhydration generally results in low sodium levels in the blood (hyponatremia—see Hyponatremia (Low Level of Sodium in the Blood)), which can be dangerous.
+Thus, overhydration generally results in low sodium levels in the blood Hyponatremia (Low Level of Sodium in the Blood) In hyponatremia, the level of sodium in blood is too low.
+A low sodium level has many causes, including consumption of too many fluids, kidney failure, heart failure, cirrhosis, and use of diuretics... read more (hyponatremia), which can be dangerous.
 However, drinking large amounts of water usually does not cause overhydration if the pituitary gland, kidneys, liver, and heart are functioning normally.
 To exceed the body’s ability to excrete water, a young adult with normal kidney function would have to drink more than 6 gallons of water a day on a regular basis.

 Brain cells are particularly susceptible to overhydration and to low sodium levels in the blood.
 When overhydration occurs slowly and is mild or moderate, brain cells have time to adapt, so only mild symptoms (if any) like distractibility and lethargy may ensue.
-When overhydration occurs quickly, and whenever dehydration is severe, confusion, seizures, or coma may develop.
+When overhydration occurs quickly, vomiting and trouble with balance develop.
+If overhydration worsens, confusion, seizures, or coma may develop.

 When overhydration occurs and blood volume is normal, the excess water usually moves into the cells, and tissue swelling (edema) does not occur.
 When excess blood volume occurs, fluid can accumulate in the lungs and lower legs.